Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/area/raytraced_shadows.rst

 the lighting intensity of your scene.
 On the other hand, rescaling the lamp using the :kbd:`S` in the 3D View could dramatically increase or decrease the lighting intensity of the scene.
-This behavior has been coded this way so that you can fine tune all your light settings and then decide to scale up (or down) the whole scene without suffering from a drastic change in the lighting intensity.
+This behavior has been coded this way so that you can fine-tune all your light settings and then decide to scale up (or down) the whole scene without suffering from a drastic change in the lighting intensity.
 If you only want to change the dimensions of your *Area* lamp,